Who can create a sandbox?

 - Currently this is not the case.
-A sandbox is simply a blank environment that reflects the customer's paid enterprise plan.
+A sandbox is simply a blank environment that reflects the customer's paid plan.
 As such, additional add-on products are not reflected in the sandbox environment.

-- Check out our latest feature matrix to learn what features or limitations are applicable to enterprise plans today or please contact your CSM for more information.
+- Check out our latest feature matrix to learn what features or limitations are applicable to plans today or please contact your CSM for more information.

 Where do our old ‘sandboxes’ exist after I have access to the sandbox management page in the admin console?

 If you have previously-existing sandboxes, with help from your CSM you can roll them into your sandbox management page via the EID of the environment.
 Please contact your CSM for more information.

 Developer sandboxes are included as part of any Box business plan or above.
 At this time, there are no plans for a distinct SKU for sandboxes that customers can purchase separately.